 Research shows that sleep is a critical component of good health, both physically and mentally.
 We need sleep to function at our optimal level.

-When baby is sleeping, everyone is sleeping!
+#1 When a baby is sleeping, everyone is sleeping!

 - Teaching your baby to sleep through the night means that you, the parents, also get the sleep you need.
 People who are severely sleep deprived often experience increased symptoms of anxiety and depression.